 So, we’ve laid out a basic description for both trademark name and DBA name.
 Now, let’s take a look at some key ways in which these two types of names compare.

-- Trademark and DBA names are designed for very different functions.
-As described briefly above, a DBA creates a buffer between a legal entity as the name you use to market and promote your company, whereas a trademark name is inextricably concerned with the distinction between your company and others with names or even missions like it.
+Protection.
+Legal trademark and DBA names are designed for very different functions.
+As described above, a DBA creates a buffer between a legal entity as the name you use to market and promote your company, whereas a trademark name is inextricably concerned with the distinction between your company and others with names or even missions like it.
 If you have both of these needs, then you can easily file both a DBA and a trademark name, as this is a common practice among businesses.

-- Aside from how you use your business name and your interest in having exclusive rights, you’ll also need to fully understand the legal protections or lack thereof involved with each.
-Yes, we’ve covered this a bit earlier, but as the primary difference between trademark and DBA names, it bears repeating.
+Legal rights.
+Aside from how you use your business name and your interest in having exclusive rights, you’ll also need to fully understand the legal protections or lack thereof involved with each.
+Yes, we’ve covered, but as the primary difference between trademark and DBA names, it bears repeating.
 DBAs offer virtually no legal rights.
-You have the right to use a name for your company, not to defend it against competition.
+You have the right to use a name for your company, not to defend it against the competition.
 Trademarks and DBAs can work together to provide the best of both worlds though.

-- One key reason why you should decide whether you want to secure a trademark and/or a DBA name for your business is the cost involved.
+Cost.
+One key reason you should decide whether you want to secure a trademark vs. DBA name for your business is the cost involved.
 While trademark names can run into hundreds of dollars, a DBA name bears an incredibly affordable price, sometimes as low as $50.
-That depends on the level of trademark (state vs. federal, the latter of which costs significantly more) you’re seeking, and that’s not even considering the potential need for legal assistance.
-Just something to consider as you debate your options.
+It all depends on the level of trademark (state vs. federal, the latter of which costs significantly more) you’re seeking, and that’s not even considering the potential need for legal assistance.

 Getting Trademark or DBA Help with Incfile

-With a better understanding of how a trademark and a DBA function within your business, you can make wiser decisions relating to your company’s future.
+Getting a better understanding of how a trademark and a DBA function within your business can help you make wiser decisions for your company’s future.
 We also understand how overwhelming it can be to build a new company from the ground up.
 That’s why we make it our business to give you the best possible launchpad for your latest venture.

-At Incfile, we give small business owners like you the tools to maximize your impact on the market.
-Our Trademark and DBA Filing services can take care of all the details for you, allowing you to focus on growing your business.
+At Incfile, we give entrepreneurs like you the tools to maximize your impact on the market.
+Our Trademark and DBA filing services can take care of all the details for you, allowing you to focus on forming and growing your business.